 Playing as Shadow in his game is a very different experience than the two Sonics.
 Shadow Generations takes cues from Sonic Frontiers, dropping the edge lord into an expanding sandbox hub.
 He can double jump, and freeze time, and his physics are a little slower and more manageable than his blue counterpart.

 Shadow’s mutations are where he truly stands out from the rest of the Sonic cast.
 He won’t be using any guns this time around, but he can shoot spears and lock on to five targets.
-He can also traverse water by surfing on a monstrous manta ray and can transform into a demonic squid and move through sludge like an Inkling from Splatoon.
+He can also traverse water by surfing on a monstrous manta ray transform into a demonic squid and move through sludge like an Inkling from Splatoon.

 When Shadow gets the ability to glide at the end of his story, it can be used in prior stages or for exploring the White Space.
 He’ll need 50 rings to activate his wings like when Sonic goes Super Saiyan, but it’s more useful since going faster is usually a liability.
 Gliding makes the optional challenges and exploration much easier in White Space.
 Getting S ranks in stages is easier than expected, but this is a game aimed at kids.